ikigai-kevin-k/studio-sdp-mirror/docs/deployment/systemd.md

 # Systemd Service Deployment

-This guide explains how to deploy the Studio SDP Roulette System as systemd services.
+This guide explains how to deploy the Studio SDP System as systemd services.

 ## Overview